-Let’s Go to the Movies: Six Unique Theatres in Beverly Hills
+Let’s Go to the Movies: Unique Theaters in Beverly Hills

 Ahrya Fine Arts opened as the Wilshire Regina Theater in 1937, during an era when cartoons and a daily newsreel accompanied each feature film.
 While this charming one-screen theater has undergone a series of renovations over the decades including an expanded lobby, new concessions areas and updated digital 2K technology, the original façade and marquee remain virtually untouched.
 A ticket may no longer cost twenty-five cents, but you can find the latest information about independent, foreign and art house cinema screenings through the Laemmle website.

 Beverly Hills Music Hall